Blockchain projects are decentralized and do not have any central authority within the network so consensus algorithms are important for them.

 One more nuance you have to consider is the form of those network fees.
 For example, you need to exchange some kind of Ethereum-based tokens (say, ERC-20) within Guarda Wallet.
 Then it’s necessary to have some ETH as well on your account since the fees are taken by the network in its native currency.
 The same situation occurs when you manage Tether (USDT) which is built on the Omni Layer protocol of the Bitcoin blockchain and, therefore, requires having BTC in the wallet.
 Since each exchange operation involves two sides in the process, you have to take into account the requirements of both networks to perform everything correctly.

-Store, send, receive, exchange, buy and sell crypto with Guarda Wallet.
+Store, send, receive, stake, exchange, buy, and sell crypto with Guarda Wallet.
 Manage your assets staying in full control of the process.